 Profiles

-The accurate and timely communication within and across health information systems of hospitals presents an important challenge and opportunity to improving the quality of health care and patient safety.
+The accurate and timely communication within and across health information systems presents important challenges and opportunities for improving the quality of health care and patient safety.
 Health information by its very nature is distributed across independent and disparate solutions that are often syntactically or semantically inconsistent.
 This impedes users from accessing information in a normalized and meaningful manner.
 The objective of this submission is to provide a standard for modeling Archetype Models (AMs) using UML, to support the representation of Clinical Information Modeling Initiative (CIMI) artifacts in UML.

-Archetypes are Platform Independent Models (PIMs), which are developed as a set of constraints on a specific Reference Model (RM).
+Archetypes are Platform Independent Models (PIMs) developed as a set of constraints on a specific Reference Model (RM).
 These archetypes are detailed and domain-specific definitions of concepts defined in terms of structured and constrained combinations of model elements within a reference model or parent archetype.
 These models refer to and represent clinical concepts such as heart rate, blood pressure, examination, etc. The ISO EN 13606 and OpenEHR communities define Archetypes utilizing the Archetype Definition Language (ADL).

 The following models define the UML Profile “Archetype Modeling Language” (AML).
 The AML Profile was developed as an aggregation of three sub-profiles, which together meet the requirements of archetype modeling.
 The three sub-profiles of the AML Profile will include: